EmilieStewartJones/random/README.md

 # Ci2D3 functions
-## f.terminal
-Returns terminal ice islands, that is, ice island instances that are not the lineage of any other ice island.
-#### Input:
-bject: Object of class 'dataframe' or 'igraph'
-#### Ouput:
-* For igraph: a character list of the terminal ice islands
-* For dataframe: a dataframe subsetted to the terminal ice islands

-## f.terminal_db
-Returns terminal ice islands, that is, ice island instances that are not the lineage of any other ice island.
-#### Input:
-* con: Connection to database
-* calvingyr: A single or multiple years during which the terminals' lineage originated.
-If none are specified, all will be used
-* calvingloc: A single or multiple original locations of the terminals' lineage.
-If none are specified, all will be used
-#### Output:
-A dataframe subsetted to the terminal ice islands.

 ## f.origins
 Returns original ice islands, that is, ice island instances that calved directly off the ice sheet.